wsijp/functionfaker/README.md

 [Pip installable](https://pypi.org/project/functionfaker/) via `pip install functionfaker`

-Functionfaker offers lightweight and easy to understand function (and method) caching, similar to some of the functionality of the [Joblib](https://joblib.readthedocs.io/en/latest/) package.
-A function response is recorded once and then replayed from cache from thereon.
+Functionfaker offers lightweight and easy to understand function (and method) caching, [memoization](https://en.wikipedia.org/wiki/Memoization), similar to some of the functionality of the [Joblib](https://joblib.readthedocs.io/en/latest/) package.
+Function output is recorded once and then replayed from cache from thereon.
 This facilitates unit testing of applications that involve changing output that needs to be predictable in testing, such as API calls.
 Testing also often requires API calls to be simulated without actually calling the API.
 It can also speed up prototyping of computationally expensive code.
 Functionfaker consists of simple code, and provides a single decorator for your functions and methods, as shown in the following simple example.

 ```
 from functionfaker import response_player